kubernetes/autoscaler/cluster-autoscaler/proposals/provisioning-request.md

 	// ProvisioningClass describes the different modes of provisioning the resources.
 	// Supported values:
-	// * check-capacity.autoscaling.x-k8s.io - check if current cluster state can fullfil this request,
+	// * check-capacity.autoscaling.x-k8s.io - check if current cluster state can fulfill this request,
 	//   do not reserve the capacity.
 	// * best-effort-atomic-scale-up.autoscaling.x-k8s.io - provision the resources in an atomic manner
     // * ... - potential other classes that are specific to the cloud providers